-To support the delivery of the group’s strategy, the group operates a strict financial model that is founded on investing in customer-centric businesses which offer attractive returns and which aligns an appropriate capital structure with the group’s dividend policy and future growth plans.
+To support the delivery of the group’s strategy, the group will continue to operate a financial model that is founded on investing in customer-centric businesses which offer attractive returns and which aligns an appropriate capital structure with the group’s dividend policy and future growth plans.

 The financial model has been developed, and applied consistently since demerger of the international business in 2007, to ensure that the group maintains a robust capital structure, providing a comfortable level of headroom against banking covenants, including the gearing covenant, and the regulatory capital requirements set by the Prudential Regulation Authority (PRA).

 The strong capital generation of the businesses in which the group invests supports the distribution of up to 80% of its post-tax earnings by way of dividend.
 This allows the business to retain sufficient capital to support receivables growth consistent with management’s medium-term growth plans and a maximum gearing ratio of 3.5 times.
 The financial model is underpinned by the group’s consistent application of prudent and appropriate accounting policies.

 How this works in practice:

 - 2016 adjusted pre-tax profit amounts to £334m (prior to the amortisation of acquisition intangibles and exceptional items which equates to an adjusted profit after tax of £257m (corporation tax at effective rate of 23.2%).

 - Dividend cover in recent years has been around 1.35 times which amounts to dividends of £190m (£257m/1.35).